chrisvmiller/randomlyunique/content/data/2019/starfeld.md

 Slug: starfeld
 Summary: A LSTM network beautifully smooshes the scripts from Star Trek: The Next Generation and Seinfeld together.

-Star Trek: The Next Generation is a master class of optimistic science fiction.
+Star Trek: The Next Generation is a masterclass of optimistic science fiction.
 Likewise, Seinfeld sets the gold standard for comedic sitcoms.
 Now, logic obviously dictates a Star
 Trek: The Next Generation and Seinfeld union - so say we all!